kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 To complete this section we show how to interpret the output from computer software packages.
 Most packages have very standardized output, and you should make sure that whatever package you use, that you can interpret the estimates of the parameters, their confidence regions and get a feeling for the model's performance.

-The following output is obtained in R for the :ref:`example <class-example>` we have been using in this section.
+The following output is obtained in R for the :ref:`example <LS-class-example>` we have been using in this section.

 .. code-block:: text